zaxor0/zwerchhau/hacked-to-death/1-maxims.md

 2. Your character has their own understanding of lore, history, and myth; your DM shall reveals these as your character would understand them.
 3. Time is precious and combat is brutal
 4. Worry not about balance, seek interesting solutions to difficult problems

+it breaks their backs
+it breaks their bones
+it breaks the binds of unearthed tomes

+\newpage{}